MFG 1012 credit hours (lecture: 2 | lab: 1)

 Course provides an overview of safe practices and work-related hazards with a focus on the Occupational Safety and Health Administration (OSHA) safety guidelines.
 The main content covers general workplace safety, hazardous materials including the Safety Data Sheet (SDS), Lock-Out/Tag-Out (LOTO) procedures, fire and electrical safety, Personal Protective Equipment (PPE), and safe industrial equipment operation.

-Intended for students with no experience in precision metalworking, the course starts with industrial safety and OSHA policies.
-The main content examines principles and operations of a drill press, a lathe, and a mill.
-Students will learn about common machining operations along with related tooling and fixtures.
-Additional topics include an overview of precision measurements and basic technical math including speeds and feeds calculations.
+Course is intended for students with no experience in precision metalworking.
+Content includes industrial safety, principles and operations of drill press, lathe and mill.
+Students will learn common machining operations along with related tooling and fixtures.
+Additional topics include overview of precision measurements and basic technical math including speed and feed calculations.
 The course concludes with an introduction to Computer Numerical Control (CNC).

-Directed towards new students interested in careers in Manufacturing and CNC, the course introduces students to Computer Integrated Manufacturing (CIM).
-The main content introduces advanced manufacturing, industrial safety, print reading, ferrous and non-ferrous materials, precision measurements, fundamentals of CNC, and welding.
-Additional topics include an overview of fluid power principles, automation fundamentals, robotics and vision systems, and basics of logic controllers (PLC).
+Directed towards new students interested in careers in Manufacturing and CNC, the course introduces students to Computer Integrated Manufacturing (CIM) concepts.
+Content includes advanced manufacturing, industrial safety, print reading, ferrous and non-ferrous materials, precision measurements, fundamentals of CNC, welding and fluid power.

-Directed towards new students interested in careers in Mechatronics and Automation, the course provides students with a broad exploration of systems used in production automation.
-The main content provides an overview of automation concepts, fluid power, basic electricity, barcode and RFID product tracking, sensors and vision systems, and electric motors.
-The course concludes with an introduction to industrial robotics and programmable logic/automation controllers used to control advanced manufacturing equipment.
+Directed towards new students interested in careers in Automation and Mechatronics, the course provides students with a broad exploration of systems used in production automation.
+Content includes overview of automation concepts, fluid power, basic electricity, sensors, machine vision and electric motors.
+The course concludes with an introduction to industrial robotics and programmable controllers used to control advanced manufacturing equipment.

 Fee: $50